 The definitions of both civil negligence and criminal negligence use some of the same terminology, such as “standard of care.”
 But there are some clear differences.

-First, the criminal definition requires a person to fail to be aware of a “substantial and unjustifiable risk” for conviction.
+First, the definition of criminal negligence requires a person to fail to be aware of a “substantial and unjustifiable risk” for conviction.
 There is no such requirement for a finding of civil negligence.

 Second, the criminal definition requires a “gross deviation” from the reasonable person standard of care.
 On the other hand, civil negligence can be found with any deviation from the reasonable person standard of care.
 Thus, we can conclude that it is harder to meet the criminal definition of negligence than the civil definition.